Whatsapp

 Home / Before You Go / Salkantay Trek FAQs

-Salkantay trek FAQs
+Salkantay trek FAQs | Salkantay Trek what to expect

 How difficult is the Salkantay?

 For an average traveller or tourist, Salkantay is considered a challenging but certainly not impossible hike.
 Due to the physical demands, anyone who wishes to trek Salkantay should at least be moderately fit.
-Plus, all trekkers should spend at least 2 days in Cuzco before the trek, to get acclimatized.
+Plus, all trekkers should spend at least 2 days in Cusco before the trek, to get acclimatized.
 Being extremely fit does not grant any immunity from altitude sickness.

 The entire hike is approximately 72 kilometers (approximately 45 miles), and this hiking takes place during 4 days and 3 nights.
 The remaining 1 day of the trek is spent at Machu Picchu.
 In general, Salkantay is considered to be slightly harder than the Inca Trail.
 Other trails, such as Choquequirao, are considered to be slightly harder than Salkantay.